okohll/abdocs/content/guides/guide3-advanced-usage/records.md

 tags:
 - System Architect
 - Junior System Architect
+- Citizen Developer level 3
 ---

 ## Records

 The Full record view is the interface that a user uses to update and create data in the underlying source Table.

-This User interface isn’t simply every field shown on the screen.
+This User Interface isn’t simply every field shown on the screen.
 The power of agilebase comes from providing facilities to control how the user interacts with their data.
 Put another way, by allowing developers to control individual fields, decide when to show them and group them together etc, the job of entering data becomes a pleasant user experience.

 There is plenty of help available in the agileBase Docs system - [Help on Fields]({{<relref "docs/fields">}}) So, we will focus on a couple of key features that have a big impact on the user interface